Jens-source/AR_room_simulation/README.md

 ### Future Work

-The project can be scaled up so that more paths can be saved.
-Currently only 2 paths are being saved and are being switched between using the on screen buttons.
+The project can be scaled up so that more furniture could be saved withing the database.
+Currently only 1 piece of furniture is saved on the menu.

-Once multiple paths are stored, they can be integrated into a search like interface so that the user can choose which destination is to be reached.
+Once multiple furniture is stored, it could be compared to many stores selling some simmilar piece of furiture.
+This could be for price, color, size, conveniece and more.

 Other user interface and user experience improvements can be implemented to make the app easier and more pleasing to use.